Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 ---
-title: "How to implement a shopping cart using TypeScript, Redis and React"
+title: "Implement a shopping cart using TypeScript, Redis and React"
 date: 2023-12-04
 tags:
   - News, Tutorials